-Plan/Document Name Prepared by Date Reference No. Version/Issue Reconfiguration Plan Capricorn Survey Group 16 February 2022 8414-01-ROL В
+Plan/Document Name Prepared by Date Reference No. Version/ Issue Reconfiguration Plan - 2 Lots into 2 Lots Realignment Capricorn Survey Group 15 June 2023 9037-01-ROL A

-- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of the Survey Plan for endorsement.
+2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail.

-3.0 ALLOTMENT DRAINAGE
+3.0 ALLOTMENT DRAINAGE WORKS